How to Winterize Your RV Camper: 12 Simple Steps [by RVers]

 Instructions:

-• Begin by opening the cold side until mostly air is blowing out, then close it.
+- Begin by opening the cold side until the air is blowing out, then close it.

-• Do this for each faucet, including the kitchen, toilets, outdoor and indoor showers.
+- Do this for each faucet, including the kitchen, toilets, outside showers, and indoor showers.
+For peace of mind, make sure to get all the plumbing lines cleared.

-Don’t Forget: It’s essential to get to each faucet and appliance that uses water to ensure your system is fully winterized.
+Don’t Forget: It’s essential to get to each faucet, ice maker, and appliance that uses water to ensure your RV’s plumbing system is fully winterized.

 If you need an air compressor, we really like our Ridgid Air Compressor from Home Depot.